Find us on Facebook

 *Shunpike?
 What's that??
 Ridge Road was called the “Shunpike” around the turn of the 20th Century.
 Pearl Road was a toll road and to avoid paying the fee, travelers used Memphis Avenue to reach Ridge Road, which was a wooden plank road without a toll.
 They were shunning the pike, thus named “Shunpike.”

-Flashback...Elvis appeared at Brooklyn High School on October 20, 1955—more than 65 years ago!
+Flashback...Elvis appeared at Brooklyn High School on October 20, 1955—70 years ago!
 On October 20, 1998 Brooklyn High School was recognized with a plaque as a landmark for its contribution to rock by the Rock and Roll Hall of Fame and Museum.

 See the Plain Dealer/Cleveland.com article: https://bit.ly/2SnhDOu.